NoSharp/a-hangman-game/README.md

 The library (as found in `shared/buffer.js`) doesn't need to have handling for a lot of data types so they're not implemented.

-Each integer has a given maximum length (in bytes) and is encoded in little-endian(least significant number first).
+Each integer has a given maximum length (in bytes) and is encoded in little-endian(least significant bit first).

 **Bit Packing**
 For lack of a better term, when two numbers get combined